-14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No ¥es Don't know With title deeds Lost Cannot Answor (ii) Roofing No ¥es Don't know With title doods Lost Cannot Answor (iii) Central heating No ¥es Don't know With title doods Lost Cannot Answor (iv) NHBC No ¥es Don't knew With title deeds Lost Cannot Answor (v) Damp course No ¥es Don't know With titlo doods Lost Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No ¥es Don't know With title deeds Lost Cannot Answor b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Yes / No 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years? / No / t know If you have answered yes, please give details: There is an area of land to the south that was decrofted incorrectly by South Uist Estates and this was rectified approx 2016.
+14. Guarante a.
+Are there any guarantees or warranties for any of the following: (i) Electrical work Don't Know (ii) Roofing Yes (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) No b. ve answered yes or 'with title deeds', please give details of the work or ons to which the guarantee(s) relate(s): warranty in place for minor repair to roof.
+C. Are there any outstanding claims under any of the guarantees listed above?
+No lf you ha ve answered yes, please give details: 15.
+Boundar ries So far as last 10 ye you are aware, has any boundary of your property been moved in the No If you ha ve answered yes, please give details:

-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ¥es / No / Don't know b. that affects your property in some other way? ¥es / No / Don't know c. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Don't know If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+No b. that affects your property in some other way?
+No C. that requires you to do any maintenance, repairs or improvements to your property? Νο If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.